Only euro 52.00

 How to use it:

-The overleaf form must be filled with name, surname and validation date;
+Once collected, the overleaf form must be filled with name, surname and validation date;

-It is a contactless card, which means no need to insert it in the reader, just touch your card against the reader.
+it is a contactless card, which means no need to insert it in the reader, just touch your card against the reader;

-NOTE: The following museums are admission free, without card too: Accademia Nazionale di San Luca, Museo Carlo Bilotti a Villa Borghese, Museo della Repubblica Romana e della memoria garibaldina, Museo delle Mura, Museo di Casal de’ Pazzi, Museo di Scultura Antica Giovanni Barracco, Museo Napoleonico, Museo Pietro Canonica a Villa Borghese, Villa di Massenzio.
+The following museums are admission free, without card too: Accademia Nazionale di San Luca, Museo Carlo Bilotti a Villa Borghese, Museo della Repubblica Romana e della memoria garibaldina, Museo delle Mura, Museo di Casal de’ Pazzi, Museo di Scultura Antica Giovanni Barracco, Museo Napoleonico, Museo Pietro Canonica a Villa Borghese, Villa di Massenzio.